Table of Contents:

 Zero Allocation in Java: what it is and why it matters

-Zero Allocation — is an approach to writing code where no unnecessary objects are created in heap memory during execution (runtime).
+Zero Allocation — is an approach to writing code in which no unnecessary objects are created in heap memory during runtime.

 The main idea: fewer objects → less GC → higher stability and performance.